MLXIO

 The counterpoint is clear: a small, specialized panel is not a universal second monitor.
 It is not built to replace a large productivity display or an immersive main gaming screen.
 But that is also the point.
 Acer is aiming at the gap between a full monitor and a tiny accessory screen.

-For readers tracking Acer’s broader hardware lineup, the company’s wider PC and display strategy can be followed through its official site at Acer.
+For readers tracking Acer’s broader hardware lineup, including the Acer Swift Go 16, the company’s wider PC and display strategy can be followed through its official site at Acer.

 Touch, portrait mode and a tripod thread give the PM131QT more than desk appeal